andrzejlisek/BackupToMail/readme.md

 If you execute one of the operations mentioned above, there will be displayed the question **Do you want to continue \(Yes/No\)**\.
 If you write one of the following answers \(letter case is not important\), there will be interpreted as **Yes**: **1**, **T**, **TRUE**, **Y**, **YES**\.
 Other answer will be interpreted as **No**\.

-You can ommit the confirmation if you add the BATCH word to operation word ass following:
+You will ommit the confirmation, if you add the **BATCH** word to operation word as following:

 * **UPLOADBATCH** or **BATCHUPLOAD**